-There is a specific number allocation plan adopted by the NTRA, which is updated from time to time depending on the increase of telecom service subscribers in Egypt, whereby each operator has a dedicated first 2-3 digits.
-There are also dedicated numbers for emergency services (eg, ambulance, police, firefighting department).
+There is a specific number allocation plan adopted by the NTRA, which is updated from time to time depending on the increase of telecom service subscribers in Egypt, whereby each operator has a dedicated first two-to-three digits.
+There are also dedicated numbers for emergency services (eg, ambulance, police and fire brigade).

 There is also a mobile number portability regulation adopted by the NTRA whereby mobile subscribers may freely shift between operators without losing their numbers.
-This regulation includes a number of mandatory terms and conditions applied to both operators and subscribers.
+This regulation includes several mandatory terms and conditions applied to both operators and subscribers.